mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 layout: fact
 ---

+The user is a system as well

+---
+layout: fact
+---

 ## Welcome Effect Cluster
 All the building blocks you need to deal with distributed workflows with ease!